jneilliii/OctoPrint-CustomBackground/README.md

-# OctoPrint-M117PopUp
+# OctoPrint-CustomBackground

-Octoprint plugin to send M117 gcode messages to OctoPrint's built in alerting system.

-Note: this plugin does NOT work with files on the SD card.
+Octoprint plugin to change the background image on the temperature graph.

 ![screenshot](screenshot.png)